-Repeat-If this box is selected, then the playlist will continue from the beginning when it is finished and keep repeating the playlist until the scheduled end date/time is reached.
-If it is not selected, then the playlist will only play once.
-This also needs to be checked if there is a possibility that a previously scheduled playlist might still be playing when this playlist is scheduled to start (like in a Graceful Stop situation.)
+- None- With this option selected, the playlist will only play once. - Immediate- With this option selected the Main playlist will continue from the beginning when it is finished and keep repeating the Main playlist until the scheduled end date/time is reached.
+This might need to be checked if there is a possibility that a previously scheduled playlist might still be playing when this playlist is scheduled to start (like in a Graceful Stop situation.)